Skip to main content Skip to footer

 Treatment Options for Unknown Primary Cancer

-Your cancer care team will discuss the treatment options available for treating Cancer of Unknown Primary.
-This is also a good time to consider if you would like a second opinion.
+Your cancer care team will discuss the treatment options available for treating cancer of unknown primary.
+This is the time to ask any questions you may have and a good time to consider if you would like further information, or a second opinion.

-• the number and size of the lymph nodes that are affected
+• the number and size of lymph nodes that are affected

 • personal factors (e.g. age, general health and treatment history)